agb32/cosmadoc/docs/source/amdgpu.md

 - MI300X node is accessible through the `mi300x` queue.
 - MI300A node is accessible through direct ssh.
 From a login node, use `ssh ga008`.

+### Compiler modules

+The hipcc family of modules include the ROCm software stack.
+You probably want to use the latest one (use `module available hipcc` to see options).

+After loading this module, you may also want to load a standard compiler module, e.g. `module load gnu_comp` to provide a standard compiler (which may or may not offer better performance than the hipcc compiler for host CPU code).

+Due to the way module dependencies are calculated, the order in which you load these modules is important.
+The last one loaded wil be the one that determines which versions of libraries you can then load (e.g. FFTW, HDF5, etc).

 ## Notes

 The AMD ROCm software stack is installed.
 ROCm 6.3.0 is available at /opt/rocm-6.3.0/bin/hipcc (2024)